amitabh-bhattacharya/Deep-Learning-Art-Neural-Style-Transfer/README.md

 ## Deep Learning & Art: Neural Style Transfer

-In this project we will implement a Neural Style Transfer algorithm and generate novel artistic images using the algorithm.
+This project is an implementation of a Neural Style Transfer algorithm.
+Later we generate novel artistic images using the algorithm.

 ### Problem Statement
 Neural Style Transfer (NST) is one of the most fun techniques in deep learning.
 It merges two images, namely, a "content" image (C) and a "style" image (S), to create a "generated" image (G).
 The generated image G combines the "content" of the image C with the "style" of image S.